 Gartner shares another insight that in 2022, only 30% of remote service suppliers will be ready to provide AI-based service.
 Frankly, the number surprised me because, in today’s startup scene, we can see AI everywhere.
 I’m quite against buzzwords because whenever a new trend is born, everyone forgets about the present and turns to the trendy future.
 Currently, those trends are AI and 5G, and not IoT, which I mentioned before.

 Yet… Tasker with colleagues from Estonia tested a prototype.
-It went like this: we would throw trash or knock down a trash can in a filming area, then artificial intelligence recognizes it and creates a task on Tasker system.
+It went like this: we would throw trash or knock down a trash can in a filming area, then artificial intelligence recognizes it and creates a task on the Tasker system.
 It shows the exact location where the mess is.